aronvsr/Widescreen/README.md

 I have hidden most .php URLs to my database for security reasons.
 If you need access to the back-end while contributing, check <a href="./back-end/README.md">here</a>.

-Touch up the design, implement new features, fix bugs, implement a dark mode, improve visuals, anything you can think of.
-All contributions are welcome, as the code is messy, and probably full of bugs.
-Be wary, this is my first big React Native project so for very experienced people this code must be horror to look at.

 I'll make sure to the release updates with contributions to this project on the App Store and the Google Play Store within days.

 ### App preview